hmcts/azure-marketplace/README.md

 ## Targeting a specific template version

-You can target a specific version of the template by modifying the URI of the template and the artifactsBaseUrl parameter of the template.
+You can target a specific version of the template by modifying the URI of the template and the _artifactsLocation parameter of the template.

 **Targeting a specific template version is recommended for repeatable production deployments.**